-Switch to Switch
+Switch to Hub or Switch

-There is a great deal of flexibility on how connections are made using the appropriate cabling.

-- Connect a 10BASE-T hub or switch to the Switch via a twisted-pair Category 3, 4 or 5 UTP/STP cable. - Connect a 100BASE-TX hub or switch to the Switch via a twisted-pair Category 5 UTP/STP cable. - Connect 1000BASE-T switch to the Switch via a twisted pair Category 5e UTP/STP cable. - Connect 10G optional module ports at the rear of the device using CX4 or fiber-optic cables - Connect switch supporting a fiber-optic uplink to the Switch's SFP ports via fiber-optic cabling.
-See cabling guidelines in Appendix B for more information.
+These connections can be accomplished in a number of ways using a normal cable.

+A 10BASE-T hub or switch can be connected to the Switch via a twisted-pair Category 3, 4 or 5 UTP/STP cable.

+A 100BASE-TX hub or switch can be connected to the Switch via a twisted-pair Category 5 UTP/STP cable.

+A 1000BASE-T switch can be connected to the Switch via a twisted pair Category 5e UTP/STP cable.

+A switch supporting a fiber-optic uplink can be connected to the Switch's SFP ports via fiber-optic cabling.

-Figure 3 - 1 Connect the Switch to a port on a switch with straight or crossover cable
+Figure 3- 2.
+Switch connected to a normal (non-Uplink) port on a hub or switch using a straight or crossover cable